githwxi/ATS-Xanadu/prelude/README.md

 #infixl / of 60 (*div*)
 #infixl % of 60 (*mod*)
 ```

+Note that `infixl` and `infixr` are for left-associativity and
+right-associativity respectively.
+And `infix0` (which can also
+be written as `infix`) is for non-associative infix operators.

 In a case like `1+2-3`, the expression is parsed as `(1+2)-3` instead
 of `1+(2-3)` due to the fact that addition and subtraction are given